Swapnil-ingle/Swapnil-ingle.github.io/Concepts.md

 Listed Below are the new concepts that I learned while completing the Assignments on www.swapnil-ingle.github.io

-## * Internal Working of seek:
+## * Internal Working of seek():
 Syntax: fileObject.seek(offset,Whence)
 The seek in python is similar to fseek in stdio.h.
-It is used to manupulate the current file pointer by the passed offset.
-The default value of offset is 0.
+It is used to manipulate the current file pointer by the passed offset.
+The default value of the offset is 0.

-Whereas passing 1 as argument loads the fpointer to start of the file and passing 2 load it to the end of the file.
+Whereas passing 1 as argument loads the fpointer to start of the file and passing 2 loads it to the end of the file.

 ## * Using the time() module in python
 ## * Using the system() module in python